 “My other piece of advice, Copperfield,” said Mr. Micawber, “you know.
 Annual income twenty pounds, annual expenditure nineteen six, result happiness.
 Annual income twenty pounds, annual expenditure twenty ought six, result misery.
 The blossom is blighted, the leaf is withered, the god of day goes down upon the dreary scene, and in short, you are forever floored.
 As I am!”

-It seems so simple, yet I would venture to say that the majority of Americans, and probably the majority of doctors live with debt hanging over their heads.
-A Mormon leader said this to his people near the end of The Great Depression, although I suspect many of them had already learned it from personal experience over the previous decade:
+The “don't buy stuff you can't afford” concept is so simple, yet I would venture to say that the majority of Americans, and probably the majority of doctors, live with debt hanging over their heads.
+A religious leader, J. Reuben Clark, said this to his people near the end of The Great Depression, although I suspect many of them had already learned it from personal experience over the previous decade:

 But far too many of us have adopted society's view that living in debt is normal.
 As Dave Ramsey says, “Don't be normal!”
 Let's talk about a few different types of debt and what you can do to minimize the damage that debt does to your financial life.